-In a previous post we saw how the wages and benefits of over 4,000 contractors were affected by their misclassification as contractors.
+In a previous post, we saw how the wages and benefits of over 4,000 contractors were affected by their misclassification as contractors.
 If you feel that you are being unfairly compensated for the work you do, it is important to stand up for your rights.
-Federal minimum wage is $7.25 and this applies to all workers whom the federal wage laws cover.
+The federal minimum wage is $7.25 and this applies to all workers whom the federal wage laws cover.
 In 23 states, the minimum wage rate is the same as the federal rate.

 The specifics for each state are explained in greater detail here.
 However, in 18 states, as well as D.C., the minimum wage rate is higher than the federal one, with the rate in California being $8.00.
 In contrast, in 9 states the rate is either lower or there is no minimum wage requirement at all.

 It is important to know your rights in your home state and to challenge your employer if you feel you are being unfairly treated.
-A Wage And Hour Attorney Los Angeles may be able to offer the support you require and assist you in building your case.
+A wage and hour attorney in Los Angeles may be able to offer the support you require and assist you in building your case.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.